lamberta/devkit-doc/api/ui/widget/listview.md

 ~~~
 this.setData = function (data) {
 	this._data = data; // Store the reference to the data
-	this._title.setText(data.title); // Apply the data to the cell...
+	// Apply the data to the cell by updating a color, text, etc....
 };
 ~~~

-### Selecting items
+### Cell selection

-If you want to change how the item is displayed when the cell is selected you can implement the `onInputSelect` function.
-Make sure to call the super function!
+The `CellView` handles all select functions, there are however two functions which have to be implemented to update the view when the cell is selected or deselected, these are `_onSelect` and `_onDeselect`.

 ~~~
+this._onSelect = function () { // Called when the cell is selected
+	// Change something in the cell like the color, text, etc...
+};

-this.onInputSelect = function () {
+this._onDeselect = function () {
-	supr(this, "onInputSelect", arguments);
-	// You can update the item here, you probably need the previously stored data here!
+	// Change something in the cell like the color, text, etc...
 };
 ~~~